ndemou/Out-PingStats/README.md

 ## What is it?

-Out-PingStats is a graphical version of ping with an extra mode of operation for the case of examining the quality of your uplink to the Internet.
+Out-PingStats is a graphical version of ping with an extra mode for examining the quality of your Internet connection.
 It displays detailed and easy-to-understand graphs.
 It is by far better than ping for medium and long-term use (a few minutes to a few hours), is written in powershell, and although it is graphical it still runs on your terminal.

 ![image](https://github.com/ndemou/Out-PingStats/assets/4411400/63b33280-a1ba-4a08-8fe4-da0572c2f942)